What to do in Austin when it rains – the perfect guide

 Head to Beerworks in Austin to learn how these brewers are excelling independently as major beer distributors.
 You can take a full tour where the beer is brewed, bottled, and tapped all while sipping on one of their famous beers.

 Their taproom is the perfect escape from the rain and a great place to meet others in the area.
-They have new beers on tap every week and everyone seems to be a little bit happier here… at least I know I am. 😉
+They have new beers on tap every week, and everyone seems to be a little bit happier here… at least I know I am. 😉

 Crux Climbing Center is a great way to stay active on a rainy day.
 This is my favorite indoor climbing center in Austin.
-You can rent all of your gear on sight and give it a try at bouldering, with plenty of pathways up the wall from easy to extra difficult.
+You can rent all of your gear on site and give it a try at bouldering, with plenty of pathways up the wall from easy to extra difficult.

-If you are unsure if you want to give this a try without a harness no worries, they have a back wall that will allow you to climb with a guide.
+If you are unsure if you want to give this a try without a harness, no worries, they have a back wall that will allow you to climb with a guide.

 Texas Farmers Market at Mueller

-One of the first things I do when I am visiting a new city solo is look for their local farmers’ markets.
+One of the first things I do when I am visiting a new city solo is look for the local farmers’ markets.
 This isn’t the first thing you would normally consider when it’s raining, but the Texas Farmers Market Mueller is special.

-Last year they decided to create a permanent location located indoors to keep things up and running rain or shine.
+Last year, they decided to create a permanent location located indoors to keep things up and running, rain or shine.
 Perfect right?!
 Sip, stroll, and shop local every Sunday from 10 am-2 pm.

-Journey around the world through wine at Wonderlust wine
+Journey around the world through wine at Wonderlust Wine

-Wanderlust wine is my absolute favorite spot in Austin.
+Wanderlust Wine is my absolute favorite spot in Austin.
 The world’s largest self-pour tap winery.

 Grab a glass, fill it up and pay for the number of ounces you get.
-This way you can try wine from all over.
+This way, you can try wine from all over.

-Watch a movie in the original Alamo Drafthouse
+Watch a movie in the original Alamo Drafthouse.

 Spend a rainy day in Austin at the cinema.
-Alamo Drafthouse theaters are located throughout Texas but the original is located in Austin!
+Alamo Drafthouse theaters are located throughout Texas, but the original is located in Austin!
 A luxury movie-watching experience with reclining chairs and your waiter to make sure your bottomless popcorn stays full.

 My favorite thing about this theatre is its no-phone policy.
 If someone in the theatre is being disruptive or shining their phone light, they will have one warning before being asked to leave the theatre.
 No more frustrating distractions while watching your favorite movie on the big screen.